 If you want to create more visual interest in your store without using more space, utilize light and color carefully.
 Darkness creates a sense of claustrophobia in customers – and if an area of a store doesn’t appear well-lit to customers, they’re unlikely to notice products in that area.
 Retailers should utilize the right colors to create a feeling of light in the area, while strategically utilizing lighting fixtures.

 Even just painting one wall a bright, solid color will add vibrancy to your store and make it appear a little bigger.
 Retailers should try using colors like off-white, light blue, light green on their walls to create an illusion of space.
-If painting your walls isn’t an option, consider using curtains, wallpaper, or fabric that will add color to your store while creating an interesting visual contrast.
+If painting your walls isn’t an option, consider using curtains, wallpaper, fabric, or acrylic colored blocks that will add color to your store while creating an interesting visual contrast.

 Maximize Your Store Layout